Eliastik/simple-voice-changer/README.md

 * Uses some icons from [Font Awesome](https://fontawesome.com/) - [License](https://github.com/FortAwesome/Font-Awesome/blob/6.x/LICENSE.txt)

 ## Changelog

+* Version 2.1 (12/31/2023):
+    - This version has seen a lot of changes under the hood, meaning technical improvements and bug fixes.
+    - Among the technical improvements:
+        - Migration to the AudioWorklet API instead of the obsolete ScriptProcessorNode API, which also enhances performance;
+        - The "Limiter," "8-bit Effect," and "Change speed / frequency" filters (only for frequency modification) have been ported to the AudioWorklet API;
+        - The recorder (Recorderjs) has also been ported to the AudioWorklet API;
+        - If an issue occurs when the application uses AudioWorklet, the application fallback to ScriptProcessorNode as a last resort (thanks to an adapter between the two APIs);
+        - The direct/compatibility rendering mode still uses the ScriptProcessorNode API for the "Change speed / frequency" filter for now;
+        - The Vocoder has been migrated to TypeScript;
+        - Code quality has been improved: the use of TypeScript "any" has been limited, among other enhancements.
+    - Advanced settings have been added:
+        - Ability to modify the sampling rate;
+        - Ability to disable the use of the AudioWorklet API (and revert to the ScriptProcessorNode API);
+        - Ability to set the buffer size.
+    - Among the bug fixes:
+        - Under Firefox, the initial use of the application would systematically enable compatibility mode due to a bug in this browser.
+This is no longer the case (especially thanks to the transition to the AudioWorklet API);
+        - The interface of the "Record with the microphone" function has been fixed on mobile;
+        - In some cases, the use of the "Record with the microphone" function (in insecure contexts) was not possible, but the button was not grayed out; this has been fixed;
+        - In case of an error during audio rendering, an error message is displayed; this was not the case before;
+        - The rendering of the "Limiter" filter has been fixed;
+        - The Vocoder has been transformed into a classic filter, allowing it to be enabled/disabled at will in direct/compatibility rendering mode;
+        - If an error occurred during the initial application data download, some filters (e.g., the "Reverb" filter) could be disabled;
+        - Bug fix when modifying settings for the "Record with the microphone" feature;
+        - The "Limiter" filter is now the last filter in the audio chain, improving the direct/compatibility rendering mode;
+        - Other minor bugs have been fixed.

 * Version 2.0 (11/16/2023) :
     - The application has been (almost) entirely rewritten in TypeScript/React to improve code quality and modularity